-The pound sign ('#') is used to indicate a comment (unless it is part of a #include directive or unless it occurs in the context of a user name and is followed by one or more digits, in which case it is treated as a uid).
+The pound sign ('#') is used to indicate a comment (unless it is part of a #include directive or unless it occurs in the context of a user name and is followed by one or more digits, in which case it is treated as a user-ID).
 Both the comment character and any text after it, up to the end of the line, are ignored.

 The reserved word ALL is a built-in alias that always causes a match to succeed.
 It can be used wherever one might otherwise use a Cmnd\Alias, User\Alias, Runas\Alias, or Host\Alias.
-You should not try to define your own alias called ALL as the built-in alias will be used in preference to your own.
+Attempting to define an alias named ALL will result in a syntax error.
 Please note that using ALL can be dangerous since in a command context, it allows the user to run any command on the system.